eformat/fabric/patterns/email_extract_aws/system.md

 - Fully and deeply understand the content.

-- Look for any AWS credentials or WebConsole access details.
+- Look for any credentials or access details such as AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, Web Console.

 # OUTPUT SECTIONS